microsoft/fluentui/README.md

 > The goal of these projects is to dedupe functionality and increase interoperability over time.
 Why are there two React versions?
 See the [FAQ on Fabric and Stardust](https://github.com/microsoft/fluentui/wiki/FAQ---Fabric-and-Stardust-to-Fluent-UI)

-## Roadmap

-Each project within the Fluent UI ecosystem has its own roadmap.
-Here, you can find a high-level roadmap for the entire effort itself.

-TODO: LINK to high-level roadmap

 ## Licenses

 All files on the Fluent UI React GitHub repository are subject to the MIT license.
 Please read the License file at the root of the project.